Quick overview:

 -f : Forces other programs to close on shutdown

--n : Selects the option "No file backup for uninstalling the service pack files"
+-n : Select the option "No file backup for uninstalling the service pack files"

 -o : Overwrites existing OEM files during installation without prompting

--z : The system does not restart after installing the service pack
+-z : The system does not reboot after installing the service pack

--q : Executes the installation in background mode (no screen output)
+-q : Runs the installation in background mode (there is no screen output)

 -l : Lists the hotfixes present in the system before the service pack was installed